Stash Review for 2020

 - Bank account interest rate could be higher

 Are you looking for a simple and easy-to-use app to start investing with?
-Stash is an option worth checking out.
+Stash may be an option worth checking out.

 Unsurprisingly, the app is one of the fastest-growing platforms available today, with over four million Americans already taking advantage of what it has to offer.

 In this post, I’ll cover Stash in more detail.
-You’ll learn about its best features – and find out answers to questions that I most frequently get asked about Stash (such as whether it’s legit, safe, and if investing with Stash is a good idea).
+You’ll learn about our favorite features – and find out answers to questions that I most frequently get asked about Stash (such as whether it’s legit, safe, and if investing with Stash is a good idea).